ucsb-cs48/ucsb-cs48.github.io/_topics/retros_five_steps.md

 * Step 4: Decide What To Do
 * Step 5: Close the Retro

 There are a variety of exercises that can be used for each of these steps.

+In fact, the website [Retro-mat](https://retromat.org/en/) contains over 100 activities in English (and six other languages including 中文) that new retro leaders can choose from.
+Other guides to leading retros are listed below.

 The facilitator of the retro has the responsibility for choosing practices that they think will be effective for their team, taking into account factors such as:
 * the personalities of the team members